themalagasywizard/x-automation-platform/SUPABASE_SETUP.md

 1. Visit the Profile page
 2. Click "Connect X Account" to authenticate
 3. Complete OAuth flow through X (handled by Supabase)
+4. Go through callback page for proper session establishment
-4. Automatically redirected back to the Profile page
+5. Automatically redirected back to the Profile page with success message
-5. View their connected account information
+6. View their connected account information
-6. Access protected features (scheduler, reply settings)
+7. Access protected features (scheduler, reply settings)
-7. Disconnect their account if needed
+8. Disconnect their account if needed

 The authentication state is managed globally and will persist across page reloads.